Blog post structure is just as important as the content itself.

 Use Headings to Guide the Reader

-Headings aren’t just for visuals; they’re strategic in breaking up the flow of content, creating scannability, and generally help users understand, at a glance, what is included within the main content.
+Headings aren’t just for visuals; they’re strategic for breaking up the flow of content, improving scannability, and helping users understand, at a glance, what is included in the main content.

 Bonus points if you include a list of contents at the start of your posts so that users can see this at a glance without scrolling.